 DISCUSSION

 This study investigated the prevalence of malaria among 956 febrile patients and its association with the blood groups, hemoglobin genotypes, demographic and socio-economic characteristics of the subjects.
 The results showed an overall malaria prevalence of about 14.2% in the participants during the two periods of the study (December 2012 – February 2013; and June 2015 – January 2016).
-This prevalence rate is much lower than the malaria prevalence ranging from (37.8% - 64.9%) that has been reported from previous health – facility based studies conducted Kano and Southwestern Nigeria (Oladele et al., 2016; Awosolu et al., 2021).
+This prevalence rate is much lower than the malaria prevalence ranging from 37.8% - 64.9% that has been reported from previous health – facility based studies conducted Kano and Southwestern Nigeria (Oladele et al., 2016; Awosolu et al., 2021).
 The comparatively lower rate of malaria prevalence in this study may be associated with large proportion of adults (70%) compared to younger age group (30%) in the subjects studied previously.
 In contrast, a malaria prevalence of 37.8% has been reported in children and 39.2% in pregnant women (Gajida et al. 2010) and higher prevalence of 67.5% was also reported among children (Bayode et al., 2022).
-These categories of population have been shown to be more vulnerable to malaria than others in the endemic areas (Bawa et al., 2014; Nmadu et al., 2015; (Bayode et al., 2022).
+These categories of population have been shown to be more vulnerable to malaria than others in the endemic areas (Bawa et al., 2014; Nmadu et al., 2015; Bayode et al., 2022).
 Higher malaria prevalence rates have also been reported from studies which were conducted in health facilities located at urban 60.6% and rural 84% LGAs of Kano state (Dawaki et al., 2016; Nas et al., 2017).
 The significant variations in prevalence of malaria ranging from the 14.2% reported in this study to 84% in the previous studies that were conducted at different times and health facilities in Kano state reflect the heterogeneity of malaria transmission in the state.
 Malaria prevalence have been shown to vary in Nigeria from less than 20% in some locations to more than 70% in others based on climatic, geographical and local ecological differences (Snow et al., 2019; Bayode et al., 2022).
 The low prevalence rate reported here may alternatively also be attributed to the scale up of malaria interventions including mass distributions of LLINS, intermittent treatment of pregnant women and seasonal malaria chemotherapy witnessed in the period of study (NMIS, 2021).
 Recent analysis of demographic and health survey program data in Nigeria has demonstrated a general decline and low malaria positivity rate in urban areas (Chiziba et al., 2024).
 The health facility where this study was conducted is situated at the municipal area of Kano, one of biggest urban settlements in Nigeria and it is assumed that the participants 82.1% of whom were students, civil servants and housewives were urban dwellers.
 The 14.2% malaria prevalence found in our study is similar to the earlier studies which reported low malaria infection rates of 8% and 9% in urban Lagos (Oyibo et al., 2023).
 Worth-noting observation was that most of the participants recruited in this study presented clinically with fever but about 86% tested malaria negative.
 This probably suggests that the malaria negative subjects might have been suffering from fevers of bacterial or viral origin.